 Compliance with the code is not mandatory.

-However, it is advisable that employers do comply with the code and can demonstrate this compliance because if a matter progresses to an employment tribunal, the tribunal will take into consideration whether both the employer and the employee complied with the code.
-If an employee wins their case, and the employer has failed to comply with the code, the damages awarded to the employee can be increased by up to 25%.
+However, employers should comply with the code and demonstrate this compliance.
+If a matter progresses to an employment tribunal, the tribunal will consider whether both the employer and the employee complied with the code.
+It is important to note that if an employee wins their case at an employment tribunal and the employer has failed to comply with the code, the compensation awarded to the employee can be increased by up to 25%.

 Raising a grievance

-The written grievance should describe the nature of the complaint (including any relevant facts, dates and names or individuals) and the employee's desired outcome, as well as including copies of any relevant documents or supporting evidence.
+The written grievance should describe the nature of the complaint (including any relevant facts, dates and names or individuals) and the employee's desired outcome, as well as include copies of any relevant documents or supporting evidence.